ryanmasri13/kickstarter-recommender/reports/lebanon_deep_case_study.md

 # Lebanon Case Study (Deep)

 _Supplement to the proposal's Lebanon angle.
-Subgroup N = 49 campaigns is too small for reliable subgroup metrics, so this appendix is qualitative._
+Subgroup N = 49 campaigns is too small for reliable subgroup metrics, so this study is qualitative._

 - Subgroup base rate: **65.3%**  (full-dataset base rate: 64.5%).
 - Distinct categories represented: **10**.
 - Distinct countries represented: **7**.

 Why qualitative?
-At N≈49 the confidence interval on AUROC spans roughly 0.66 to 0.93, which is uninformative.
-Five detailed walk-throughs and three persona simulations carry more diagnostic weight than one noisy subgroup AUROC.
+With N≈49, subgroup metrics are highly unstable: a handful of campaigns can swing AUROC/precision/recall noticeably.
+Instead of over interpreting a noisy number, we use detailed walk throughs and a few persona simulations to show how the recommender behaves and what kinds of pre launch fixes it suggests.

 ---